exclusivemekus/syllabus/README.md

-# syllabus
+# Syllabus

-Syllabus for Big data in Economics (EC 410/510)
+Syllabus for "Big data in Economics" (EC 410/510).